Dr. Glen E. Newton, Roseville Big Band

 focus.

 Our charitable fundraisers, nursing home concerts, performances for civic events, provision for sit-in nights, and performances at a variety of public venues demonstrate the band’s emphasis on public service.
-Another public service contribution is the close collaboration with CTV15, whose volunteers bring the Roseville Big Band concerts, both live and in replay, to thousands of viewers who would not otherwise be able to see and hear the band.
+Another public service contribution is making the Roseville Big Band concerts available, both live and in replay, to thousands of viewers who would not otherwise be able to see and hear the band.

 Home